 Zombies are every where you turn.
 Movies, books, and games are being overrun by Zombies.
 But the last place you want to find zombies is hidden inside your corporate cell phone bill.

 A zombie phone is a mobile device that you, as a corporation, believe is dead, but in reality is still alive, being billed by your carrier every month.
-For a better look at the hidden costs of Zombie Phones based on the number of mobile devices your enterprise has check out our infographic, Mobile Device Management: The Zombie Phone Killer
+For a better look at the hidden costs of Zombie Phones based on the number of mobile devices your enterprise has check out our infographic below, Mobile Device Management: The Zombie Phone Killer.

 There are two ways Zombie phones can manifest themselves.